Manuring Hay Fields?

 Manure should NOT be applied to pastures where calves and young heifers graze during grazing season.
 If you don’t have the option of applying your manure on non-animal pasturing or hay production fields, make sure you apply it/top dress it as soon as possible following harvest.
 This will allow the sun’s light to kill the bacteria (MAP).
 If applying manure to your hay fields that will be utilized for haylage, be sure to follow good ensiling techniques.
 This means making sure the harvested forage is at the proper DMC (dry matter content), when storing in a silo, trench or agbag.

-For some of you, pasturing is over for the next few months.
+For most of us, pasturing is over for the next few months.
 If applying manure remember to keep it thin/top dress only.
 Especially if your ground is frozen.